tier4/AutowareArchitectureProposal.proj/design/Planning/Planning.md

 3. **Operating lane change** (Use Case 3)
    * Vehicle must change lane when
-     * lane change is necessary in order to follow planned route
+     * lane change is necessary to follow planned route
      * If current driving lane is blocked (e.g. by parked vehicle)
    * Vehicle must turn on appropriate turn signal 3 seconds before lane change and it must be turned on until lane change is finished
    * Vehicle should stay in lane at least for 3 second before operating lane change for other participants to recognize ego vehicle's turn signal.